 • Independent learning projects are not eligible for funding.

-• RISE funding cannot be used to supplement participation costs for another Duke summer program.
+• RISE funding cannot be used to supplement participation costs for another Duke summer program or to pay for supplies, events, or speakers.

 Funding